glucksfall/atlas/docs/NetGenomeGraphs.rst

 .. note::
     **Visualization in Cytoscape.** Colors and arrows remains to the user for customization.
-The network could be complemented with a description of sigma factor specifity for promoter, as the following network
+The genome graph (outer nodes) could be complemented with a description of sigma factor specifity for promoter (inner nodes), as in the following network:

     .. image:: Fig_GenomeGraphs-crop.png